needle-tools/needle-engine-support/documentation/xr.md

 Requires enabling a browser flag: `chrome://flags/#webxr-navigation-permission`

 - **Click on objects to open links**
-  The [samples repository](https://github.com/needle-tools/needle-engine-samples) contains a small script [`ClickToOpenWebsite`](https://github.com/needle-tools/needle-engine-samples/blob/main/package/Runtime/Needle%20Engine%20Samples~/ClickToOpenWebsite.ts) that makes it very easy to build connected worlds.
+  Add the `OpenURL` component that makes it very easy to build connected worlds.

+## Scripting
+Read more about scripting for XR at the [scripting XR documentation](./scripting.md#xr-event-methods)

 ## Avatars